Welcome to Inkbunny...

 •I won’t draw things that go against canon for my characters and my settings.
 I know it’s silly, but the OCD is too strong.

-Asking for something that everyone does (like being naked at some point) is fine, because then it would make sense.
+Asking for something that everyone does (like being naked at some point and other stuff) is always fine, because then it would make sense.

 •Figuring out which characters I’m touchy about can be confusing.

-I create a lot of random characters on-the-spot, and some people take a liking to those, but I don’t feel these inhibitions towards them.
+I create a lot of random characters on-the-spot, and some people take a liking to those, but I don’t really value them as much as people might, and I don’t find a lot of interest in expanding a lot of them.

 Also as mentioned in pricing, if you want me to draw myself or draw Kat, you get the other for free.